trevcaru/psyvis-ml/README.md

 model-evaluation harness, and interoperating with psignifit for cross-checking fits is an explicit later goal.

 `psyvis-ml` is a reproducible sweep engine, a set of measurement suites, and human-reference overlays that point this machinery at models.
+No existing tool packages parametric threshold-and-slope psychophysics as a reusable instrument pointed at off-the-shelf vision models.
+The confidence-decline readout (fitting logit-margin erosion as its own curve alongside accuracy) is underexplored.

 ## License